Studying Abroad at the London School of Economics

 The General Course

 I jumped from my seat in excitement when I saw the words “London School of Economics” on the page.
 As an economics major, I knew that the LSE was home to many important economic thinkers and a source of much research and scholarship.
 I immediately decided to apply to the General Course, forgetting about all other programs in the process.
-Thankfully, I was accepted, and I embarked on my journey at the end of September 2008.
+Thankfully, I was accepted, and I embarked on my journey.

 The General Course Programme gives approximately 300 foreign students, most of whom are American, the chance to study at the LSE for one academic year.
 However, unlike many other study abroad programs, we felt very integrated into the university community.
 Not only did we attend the same classes, but the LSE also guaranteed accommodation in one of their many halls located around central London.
 This allowed us to live with and befriend students of other nationalities, rather than keep to ourselves, as do some American students when studying abroad.
 I had the good fortune of living in Northumberland House, a recently renovated hotel-like hall a minute’s walk away from Trafalgar Square on one side and the Thames River on the other.
 As soon as I settled in, I knew that I had made the right decision and that I would not regret the experience.